 Yes, it’s pricier than just scooping out waste as you go, but trust me, you don’t want a stinky litter box in your car!

-If that’s just not feasible, check out these tips to eliminate cat litter box odors:
+If that’s just not feasible, you should eliminate cat litter box odors.

 I’ve seen people recommend the use of pheromones and other calming cat products in the carrier to help calm the cats when on transit.